-Ricki grew up in Brooklyn, New York, and went to Stony Brook University.
-She earned her doctorate in 1980 from Indiana University, working with flies that had legs growing out of their heads and mouths.
-Not seeing a bright future in healing insect appendages, Ricki took a graduate science journalism course, and her life changed.
+Ricki earned her PhD in genetics in 1980 from Indiana University, working with flies that had legs growing out of their heads and mouths.
+Not seeing a bright future in healing insect appendages, and loving writing since childhood, Ricki took a graduate science journalism course, and her life changed.

-Ricki is married to Larry Lewis, a chemist at GE, and they live near Schenectady, NY and sometimes on Marthaís Vineyard.
-They have three grown daughters, many felines, and a tortoise.
+Ricki grew up in Brooklyn, NY.
+She attended James Madison High School and SUNY Stony Brook.
+She is married to Larry Lewis, a chemist retired from GE, and they live near Schenectady, NY and sometimes on Martha’s Vineyard.
+They have three grown daughters and many felines.
 Ricki loves hippos and drives a royal blue mini-Cooper named Tawanda.